 The INEDs and NED play a key role in protecting shareholders' interests.
-They bring a broad range of financial, regulatory, technical and commercial experience and skills to the Board, and enhance the effective strategic management of the Group through independent, constructive and informed contributions.
+They come from diverse business and professional backgrounds, actively bring a broad range of financial, regulatory, technical and commercial experience and skills to the Board, and enhance the effective strategic management of the Group through independent, constructive and informed contributions.
 The INEDs and NED provide a long-term view of the business development through shipping cycles and offer views that go beyond the short-term market movements.